 There are many types of mosses.
 They are small plants that grow in clusters in damp, shady locations.
 For this reason, they often occur on the north side of a tree but they can also grow on any other side in shade.
 Although tiny, they are vascular plants with the ability to glean moisture and nutrients, primarily out of the air.
-Fruit tree moss may be green, yellow or any color between.
+Fruit tree moss may be green, yellow, or any color between.
 It may also have a dense or loose texture, and be soft or coarse.
 Moss on a fruit tree has no adverse effect on the plant.
 It is simply utilizing the tree’s shady branches as a nice living space.

 Lichens are different from mosses, although they may tend to have similar appearances.
-Lichen is found on branches and stems of fruit trees.
-They may look like crusty patches, hanging growths, upright forms or even leafy mats.
+Lichen is found on the branches and stems of fruit trees.
+They may look like crusty patches, hanging growths, upright forms, or even leafy mats.
 The colonies will enlarge over time, so older plants have larger patches of lichen.
-Fruit tree lichen also occur on plants that are low in vigor and may be an indicator that an older tree is nearing the end of its life.
+Fruit tree lichen also occurs on plants that are low in vigor and may be an indicator that an older tree is nearing the end of its life.
 Lichens are a combination of a fungi and blue-green algae, which live and work together to harness the needs of the organism.
 They do not take anything from the tree but are a good indicator of several factors.

 Combating Lichen and Moss on Fruit Trees